 A great place to view the Parade is Marina Park on the Balboa Peninsula.
 There’s a wide sand beach, lighthouse, playground and grassy area to park some chairs, sit and enjoy the parade float by during its 2 1/2 hour loop through the bay.
 There’s lots of oohs and aahs as spectacular boats go past, as well as plenty of crowd interaction, making for a fun and festive atmosphere for everyone.

 If you go… Get your parade viewing spot early before the sun goes down and festivities begin at 6:45 PM.
 Dress warmly and bundle up.
 It gets cool by the water at night.
 If you want to watch the Parade from a harborside restaurant, book your table early for one of the five nights of the event.
+Or set up at the parade turnaround point near Corona del Mar State Beach.

 Fun fact: The Lead Boat announces Merry Christmas more than 4,000 times over the course of 5 nights.
 We trust he’s lubricating his throat with candy canes and gumdrops.